rohlem/gcc-max_align_t-bug-repro/README.md

 	This elicited a bug report and change from glibc to make their malloc 16 byte alligned as well: https://sourceware.org/bugzilla/show_bug.cgi?id=21120

-	It really seems like this change just went unnoticed by mingw, so it really seems both stddef.h and the malloc implementation "just" need to be updated by someone who knows where and how to do so.
+	It really seems like this change just went unnoticed by mingw, so both stddef.h and the malloc implementation would to be updated by someone who knows where and how to do so (Update: because malloc comes from the Microsoft/Windows CRT however, that doesn't seem an option; see https://sourceforge.net/p/mingw-w64/bugs/779/ ).